Skip to content

 Karl Sack Karl Sack

-Karl Sack began his law career as a district court judge in Hesse and transfered to the military judiciary in 1934.
-He was married to Wilhelmine Weber, with whom he had two sons.
-The rapid expansion of the Wehrmacht expedited Sack's career in the Reich War Ministry.
-As a judge in the Reich Military Court, Sack was involved in the investigation leading to the proceedings against Chief of Army High Command Colonel-General von Fritsch in 1938.
-Fritsch was falsely accused by the Gestapo of homosexuality, and Sack was able to prove that these accusations were untenable.
-Sack was in contact with the resistance group in the Office for Foreign Affairs/Counter Intelligence around Admiral Canaris, Major General Hans Oster, and Hans von Dohnanyi and with the military opposition.
-In the fall of 1942, he was appointed head of the army judiciary.
-The conspirators' plans briefly envisioned Karl Sack as minister of justice in a civilian government.
-In the wake of the unsuccessful attempt on Hitler's life on July 20, 1944, Karl Sack was arrested on August 9, 1944.
-On Hitler's orders, he was murdered in the Flossenbürg concentration camp on April 9, 1945.
+As a judge in the Reich Court Martial, Sack was involved in the investigation leading to the proceedings against Chief of Army High Command Colonel General von Fritsch in 1938.
+Fritsch was falsely accused of homosexuality, and Sack was able to prove that these accusations were untenable.
+Through the case, he came into contact with the resistance group in Counterintelligence around Hans Oster and Hans von Dohnanyi and with the military opposition.
+In the fall of 1942, Karl Sack was appointed head of the army judiciary.
+He used his position to assist individual members of the resistance and was envisioned in the conspirators' plans as minister of justice in a civilian government.
+However, he was also an advocate of draconian punishments, especially for deserters, and was involved in a series of death sentences.